How much do I need for retirement?

 Finally, assume that there will always be unanticipated expenses, and build in some sort of cushion to your desired annual retirement income in order to reflect this reality.

 Think about what sources of monthly income you’ll have in retirement other than interest, dividends and earnings generated by your savings and investments.
-These might include Social Security benefits, pension, rental income, and part-time work.
+These might include a pension, rental income, part-time work, or even support from a family member.

-How much income will you have to generate from your nest egg?
+How much income will you have to generate from your retirement fund?

-Take full advantage of employer-sponsored retirement plans.
-If your employer offers a 401(k) or other retirement plan, try to contribute the maximum allowable amount each year, if at all possible.
-And remember: Matching contributions offered by your employer add “free money” to your savings.
+Take full advantage of employer-sponsored retirement plans: If your employer offers a 401(k) or other retirement plan, try to contribute the maximum allowable amount each year, if at all possible.
+And remember: Matching contributions offered by your employer add to your savings.

-Diversify your investments.
-Try allocating your retirement contributions across a diversified portfolio of investment options offered within the plan.
-Use a combination of stocks, bonds, mutual funds and FDIC-insured vehicles to balance risk and potential returns.
+Diversify your investments: Try allocating your retirement contributions across a diversified portfolio of investment options offered within the plan.
+Consider using a combination of stocks, bonds, mutual funds and FDIC-insured vehicles to balance risk and potential returns.
 Consider your risk tolerance and investment goals when selecting the appropriate investment mix — and consult with a financial professional if you need help.

-Regularly review and adjust your plan.
-Review your retirement accounts periodically to help ensure alignment with your evolving financial situation and goals.
+Regularly review and adjust your plan: Review your retirement accounts periodically to help ensure alignment with your evolving financial situation and goals.
 Adjust your contributions and investment allocations as necessary.
-And, should you need help, think about consulting a financial professional or tax advisor.
+And, should you need help, think about consulting a financial professional or tax professional.

 Are you on track to meet your retirement savings goal?